 Appreciate the Natural World In and Around Cartagena

 Take a Day Trip to the Rosario Islands – Bret Love & Mary Gabbett of Green Global Travel.
 Located just a 45-minute boat ride away from the rich history, bustling nightlife, and thriving culture of Cartagena, this little-known ecotourism haven is an outstanding archipelago comprised of 30 different islands and islets.
-The Rosario Islands have some of the best beaches in Cartagena.
+The Rosario Islands have some of the most beautiful beaches in Cartagena.

 These islands are all part of Colombia’s Corales Islas del Rosario Natural National Park, which protects approximately 4,633 square miles of reefs, sea grass, and mangroves (and the aquatic species that inhabit them).
 As you might expect, the snorkeling and scuba diving in the Rosario Islands are superb, with marine life ranging from colorful coral reefs and tropical fish to lobsters, spotted rays, invasive lion fish, and more.